2025 Moroccan Gen Z protests: Celebrities

 The Gen Z protests garnered significant support from Moroccan celebrities, particularly within the hip-hop community.
 Football stars like Yassine Bounou and Azzedine Ounahi publicly endorsed the movement, while actor Rachid El Ouali urged authorities to respond constructively, noting the protests' peaceful nature and the legitimacy of the youth's demands for "education that opens the future and healthcare that preserves dignity."

 Prominent rappers including ElGrandeToto, Dizzy DROS, and Don Bigg used their platforms to condemn state violence and amplify the youth's demands for better education and healthcare.
 The movement also inspired a wave of new music, from PAUSE's protest song "Marionette" to the viral rap freestyle challenge #FreeKoulchi (Free Everybody), demanding the release of all detained protesters.

-The solidarity extended beyond social media posts, as over 60 intellectuals, artists, and activists, including journalists Ahmed Benchemsi and Omar Radi, and rappers Dizzy DROS and Khtek, co-signed an open letter to King Mohammed VI.
-The letter condemned the state's repressive response and echoed the protesters' demands for government dissolution, anti-corruption measures, and the release of all detainees.
+The solidarity extended beyond social media posts, as over 60 intellectuals, artists, and activists, including journalists Ahmed Benchemsi and Omar Radi, and rappers Dizzy DROS and Khtek, signed a joint open letter to King Mohammed VI which condemned the state's repressive response and echoed the protesters' demands for government dissolution, anti-corruption measures, and the release of all detainees.